Home » Schools » Is UC Berkeley Considered an Ivy League School?

 8. University of Pennsylvania

 The association was formed in 1954, and seven of its eight members were among the schools founded before the colonial period.
-Ivy League thrived in what brought them together; sports.
-Almost the schools are sports heavyweight, and Princeton University has won 52 NCAA Division I Team titles.
+Ivy League thrived in what brought them together: sports.
+Almost all the schools are sports heavyweight, and Princeton University has won 52 NCAA Division I Team titles.

 Is UC Berkeley Ivy League?